cagov/11ty-serverless-preview-mode/README.md

 module.exports = previewModePageClass;
 ```

-### Adding to Eleventy configuration ###
+### Connecting to the 11ty configuration ###
-You connect the Eleventy build the handler service.
+Connect the 11ty build to the handler service.
 At build time, an auto generated folder called `preview-mode-auto-generated` will be created.

 #### **`.eleventy.js`** ####
 ```javascript